 PLEASE NOTE:

-If, at the end of the semester, you have five (5) or more instances of lateness, 15No Extra Credit Points for Attendance and Participation will be added to your total grade.
+If, at the end of the semester, you have five (5) or more instances of lateness, No Extra Credit Points for Attendance and Participation will be added to your total grade.

 Also, if at the end of the semester, you have five or more ABSENCES, No Extra Credit Points for Attendance and Participation will be added to your total grade, in addition, 20 POINTS will be deducted from your total grade.